rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

 ![The ins and outs of a GPU program](/software-engineering-lab/assets/images/buffer-shader-dataflow.png)

 This diagram shows how data flows through the GPU program.
 The application program can define `colorData`, send it to the vertex shader as `vertexColor`, then pass that to the fragment shader as `color` where it becomes a `vec4` called `fragColor` and goes back to the color buffer for rendering.
-We will take advantage of this design much later when we render shapes with multiple colors, but for now our fragment shader defines its own fixed color value and sends it to the buffer.
+We will take advantage of this design in the next lesson when we render shapes with multiple colors, but for now our fragment shader defines its own fixed color value and sends it to the buffer.

 ## Compiling GPU Programs